marliebesouw/marliebesouw.github.io/speakers.md

   <img src="{{ site.url }}/assets/img/Martijn_Bauer1.jpg" alt="Martijn Bauer">
   <div class="speaker-info">
     <h2>Dr. Martijn Bauer <a href="https://www.linkedin.com/in/martijn-bauer-79909b6/" target="_blank" style="margin-left:3mm;"><i class="fa-brands fa-linkedin"></i></a></h2>
     <p>Martijn Bauer is an internist at Leiden University Medical Center (LUMC) and Chief Medical Information Officer at Autoscriber.
 He was instrumental in initiating the development of Autoscriber within LUMC’s internal medicine department, where he recognized the potential of AI to support clinical documentation and reduce administrative burden.
 Drawing from both his clinical and innovation roles, Martijn brings a unique perspective on what it takes to co-develop AI tools that actually work for clinicians.
-During the session with Marja, he will give a demo and share lessons from real-world implementation, including how to manage expectations, ensure clinician trust, and embed large language models into daily EHR use.</p>
+During the session with Marja, he will give a demo and share lessons from real-world implementation, how to manage expectations, earn clinician trust, and integrate LLMs into daily EHR use.</p>
   </div>
 </div>